RunestoneInteractive/httlads/_sources/WorldFacts/summarizing_data_using_pivot_table.rst

 climate number to a label.

 Now, let's pivot the table.
 The pivot table method takes three parameters:
 ``index``, ``columns``, and ``values``.
-The index parameter asks "what values from the original table should I use as the new row index?".
-The columns parameter asks "what values from the original table should I use as the column headings?".
+The index parameter asks, "what values from the original table should I use as the new row index?".
+The columns parameter asks, "what values from the original table should I use as the column headings?".
 The values parameter says what values to include in the cells.
-In most cases, these values will need to be aggregated in some way, and by default the **aggregation** is to take the **mean**.
+In most cases, these values will need to be aggregated in some way, and by default, the **aggregation** is to take the **mean**.

 .. code:: python3